TL;DR

 - Continuity of business operations during outages

-But most off-the-shelf or unmanaged LTE solutions fail to deliver that.
+But most off-the-shelf or unmanaged LTE solutions fail to deliver the peace-of-mind businesses are looking for.

 5 Hidden Risks of DIY LTE Backup